jhc13/taggui/README.md

 combination of both that reduces each effect.

 `Output format`:
-The file type and quality setting for formats that have a lossy compression.
+The file type and quality setting for formats that have lossy compression.
 Note: for JPEG a number above 95 should be avoided.

 `Output color space`:
 Most models will expect the images in sRGB format and don't contain any color management.
 So it is important that the exporter handles this as the images used for the training might use a different color space.
-To save 8 kB for each image you might want to select "sRGB implicit" as that converts the image to sRGB but doesn't store the ICC information.
+To save 8 kB for each image, you might want to select "sRGB implicit" as that converts the image to sRGB but doesn't store the ICC information.
-When no color space convertation should happen you can choose "feed through".
+When no color space conversation should happen, you can choose "feed through".

 The simple "sRGB" is most likely the setting you want to choose here unless you are an expert and have special requirements.